21 Restaurant Email Marketing Strategies and Examples for 2023

 Email segmentation can help prevent those bad outcomes and increase the odds of creating some really good ones.

-Gathering information from your customers is the first step.
-For most restaurants, this will involve hiring a company that specializes in gathering data from customers and providing analytics services to brick-and-mortar companies.
+So, gathering information from your guests is the first step.
+Be that as it may, for most restaurants, this will involve hiring a company that specializes in gathering data from customers and providing analytics services to brick-and-mortar companies.

-You can segment customers in many ways.
+For example, you can segment guests in many ways.
 Some suggestions include:

 - Geographic location